Executing minimalist travel is simple:

 Sweatshirt: American Giant

-I almost always travel in a sweatshirt, even if I’m visiting a destination with a warmer climate.
-I just love the coziness it offers when I’m in airports, airplanes, trains, lounges, and other environments with heavy A/C. It’s a bit bulky, so it never goes in my backpack.
+I almost always travel in a sweatshirt, even when visiting a warmer destination.
+I love its coziness in airports, airplanes, trains, lounges, and other environments with heavy air conditioning.
+My sweatshirt is a bit bulky, so it never goes in my backpack.

 Merino Wool T-Shirt: Wool&Prince

-If you bump into me while I’m traveling, chances are I’m wearing a Wool&Prince tee.
-These are soft, comfortable, odor-resistant, and fit me super well.
-These shirts stay smelling fresh even after several days of use in a row.
+If you bump into me while I’m traveling, chances are I’ll be wearing a Wool&Prince tee.
+These shirts are soft, comfortable, odor-resistant, and fit my frame well.
+They stay smelling fresh even after several days of use in a row.
 Thanks, merino wool!

 Do-it-All Travel Pants: Outlier Slim Dungarees

-I only bring one pair of pants when I’m minimalist traveling, so they’d better be good.
+I only bring one pair of pants when I’m minimalist traveling, so they’d better be top quality.
 My drawers of choice are from a fabric-obsessed NYC-based brand called Outlier.
 In their words, “If you only own a single pair of pants, these are the ones.”
-They’re a splurge, but so worth it.
+They’re a splurge, but worth it.

 My style of travel — lots of hiking, exploring, and city strolling — calls for a durable and versatile set of shoes.
-To meet all of these needs, I chose the GORUCK Ballistic Trainers.
-These lightweight fitness shoes can handle the gym, backcountry, sidewalks, and everything in between.
+To meet all of these needs, I chose the Lens Primal Zens.
+These zero-drop shoes can handle the gym, backcountry, sidewalks, and everything in between.

 Like many minimalist travelers, I can’t be bothered with styling my hair every single day.
 For that reason, I always travel with a trusty baseball hat.
-The stylish and versatile Funfarer allows me to get up and go without needing to look into a mirror first.
+The stylish and versatile Rover allows me to get up and go without looking into a mirror first.

-Antimicrobial underwear is oh so important in the world of minimalist travel, and that’s why the Give-N-Go’s have been my go-to boxer brief for nearly 10 years.
-They are exceptionally comfortable and wick away moisture while consistently keeping the stink of travel at bay.
+Comfortable underwear is oh so crucial in the world of minimalist travel, and that’s why the Mack Weldon 18-Hour Jersey Boxer Briefs are my new favorite undies for the road.
+They’re exceptionally soft and wick away moisture, keeping the stink of travel at bay.

 Super-Comfortable Socks: Darn Tough Crew

-I’m a sock snob, I’ll admit it.
+I’m a sock snob.
 That’s why I’ll only buy Darn Tough brand socks, even if they cost $20 a pair.
-They’re expertly crafted from an ultra-comfortable merino wool blend and each pair comes with a lifetime guarantee, though they’re so durable you may never need to use it.
+They’re expertly crafted from an ultra-comfortable Merino wool blend, and each pair comes with a lifetime guarantee, though they’re so durable you may never need to use it.

 Button-Down Shirt: Everlane Japanese Oxford

 Though I’m a t-shirt guy through and through, I always bring a button-down shirt for fancier occasions.
-This is my shirt of its kind in my at-home wardrobe, and thus has earned a spot in my backpack.
+This is my favorite shirt of its kind in my at-home wardrobe, and thus, it has earned a spot in my backpack.
 It fits perfectly, looks great buttoned or unbuttoned, and has held up for years.

 Merino Wool T-Shirt: Wool&Prince

-Well, hello again, incredible Wool&Prince merino wool t-shirt!
-I usually pack an extra one of these when I’m traveling, so I can stay fresh and switch up my color schemes as needed.
+Well, hello again, incredible Wool&Prince Merino wool t-shirt!
+I usually pack an extra one of these when I’m traveling to stay fresh and switch up my color schemes as needed.
 As I mentioned earlier, these rarely trap odor, so they can be worn for days on end without raising a stink.